Ada-Developers-Academy/core-unit-2/update-and-delete/update-and-delete.md

 ##### !end-question
 ##### !options

-* Predicted the HTTP response, request, and logic for this endpoint
+* Planned the HTTP response, request, and logic for this endpoint
 * Refactored our `"/books/<book_id>"` endpoint to accept `PUT` requests
 * Used `Book.query.get(book_id)` to get an instance of `Book` matching `book_id`
 * Refactored our code to conditionally check the request's method
 * Read the HTTP request body using `request.get_json()`
-* Saved the instance of `Book` in the database
+* Updated the instance of `Book` in the database
 * Returned a response
 * Tested this request in Postman

 ##### !end-options
 ##### !answer

-* Predicted the HTTP response, request, and logic for this endpoint
+* Planned the HTTP response, request, and logic for this endpoint
 * Refactored our `"/books/<book_id>"` endpoint to accept `PUT` requests
 * Used `Book.query.get(book_id)` to get an instance of `Book` matching `book_id`
 * Refactored our code to conditionally check the request's method
 * Read the HTTP request body using `request.get_json()`
-* Saved the instance of `Book` in the database
+* Updated the instance of `Book` in the database
 * Returned a response
 * Tested this request in Postman